RamandeepChamba/laravel-blogger-2020/README.md

 * Highlight added, edited comments for few seconds
 * Make user profile page
 * Make like feature for blogs and comments
-    * make it ajax
     * after login take user back to where they were
-    * cascade delete likes for both blog and comments